DavidGraber/FunctionalHomologyWorkshop/project2/instructions.md

 Please take a look at all the output images generated for different reaction types.

 ## Step 3: Tanimoto similarity calculation
-Clearly, the same enzyme occuring in Test and Train dataset is not a sufficient criterium for calling it "dataleakage".
+Clearly, the same enzyme occurring in Test and Train dataset is not a sufficient criterion for calling it "data leakage".
 However, what if the same enzyme performs the same reaction on a very similar substrate?
 Please execute the following command to calculate the so-called tanimoto similarity (based on Morgan Fingerprints) between all substrates (all vs. all).

 ```bash
 python calculate_similarity.py